apache/maven-site/content/markdown/what-is-maven.md

 making compromises to the integrity of its objectives.

-If you decide to use Maven, and have an unusual build structure that you cannot reorganise, you may have to forgot some features or the use of Maven altogether.
+If you decide to use Maven, and have an unusual build structure that you cannot reorganise, you may have to forget some features or the use of Maven altogether.